|

 The BvS 10

-has improved payload capacity comparing with it's predecessor and
+has improved payload capacity comparing with its predecessor and

 provides seating for a total of 12 men, including the driver.

-Forward unit has a payload capacity of 800 kg, rear - 2 000 - 3050
+Forward unit has a payload capacity of 800 kg.
+Rear unit has a

 kg, depending on mission profile.
 Vehicle can also tow trailer with